GUIDE 2025

 As a UX writer, what makes you different from other people?

-Only if your skills, qualifications, and certifications have led to great results for previous employers do they matter.
-You may have had the same job responsibilities as another UX writer in the same resume stack, but if you got better results, then you’ll get hired over them.
+They matter only if your skills, qualifications, and certifications have led to great results for previous employers.
+You may have had the same job responsibilities as another UX writer in the same resume stack, but if you got better results, you’ll get hired over them.

-For every good thing you do, you need to show a standard measure, which is a real number.
+For every good thing you do, you need to show a standard measure: a real number.

-When you worked at the previous company, how did your job generate revenue?
+How did your job generate revenue when you worked at the previous company?
 Increase retention?
 Reduce support requests?
 Can you show it?

 There are many resumes for UX writers that say things like: